Ahmiere/civ-ipriot-smiley/knowledge_and_evidence.md

 > Below is an example of how comments are never made longer than 72 characters long, which is mentioned within the PEP 8 standard
 > 1. Draws the eyes (open or closed) on the standard smiley.
-> Below is an example of 4 spaces being used for indentation
+> 2. Here is an example of docstrings being used in the Happy class
-> 2.         for pixel in mouth:
->                self.pixels[pixel] = self.BLANK
+>    """
+     Draws the eyes (open or closed) on the standard smiley.
+     :param wide_open (bool): eyes open or closed.
+     """

 ### 2.4.
 Identifying and understanding classes